• Skip to primary navigation

 1. Turmeric Potatoes are beautifully golden and delicious: soft inside, but slightly crisp and warm outside, and coated with lots of aromatic spice and flavor!
 And they only require 3 ingredients (excluding pepper, oil and salt.)

 2. Good for your health: Adding turmeric on potatoes is an easy and tasty way to eat more turmeric, which has been associated with many health benefits.
 (For more information on the benefits of consuming turmeric, click here.
-If you end up super convinced, and want to change your diet immediately, here are more turmeric recipes!)
+If you end up super convinced, and want to change your diet immediately, here are more turmeric recipes, such as one-pot turmeric rice!)

 Note: for other 5 ingredient recipes asian-style, click here.